boxbot6/image-indexing-link-sharing-experiment-v1/README.md

 # Image Indexing Link Sharing Experiment

 This repository is for sharing links to the images on my other websites - hopefully making them index better on the google search engine and easier to find.
-Feel free to  utilize, adapt and share it and them as you wish.
+Feel free to utilize and adapt it as you wish.

-It is basically an experiment to see if linking images helps with getting them to index and show up on google image searches! - I'll report back later.
+It's basically an experiment to find out how much linking images helps with getting them to display on google image searches! - I'll report back later.

-Very preliminary - putting links to images on this page seems to index better than the original images on a site?
-(Probably because the quicker a site loads the more likely it is to be indexed).
+Very preliminary - putting links to images on this page seems to index them a little better than the original images from a site?
+(Probably because this is a very basic page and the quicker a site loads the more likely it is to be indexed).

 <br />